EZ Car Keyz vs. the Dealer

 Which Key Does Your Boxster Use?

-Looks and works like the 2005-2008 key with updated internals.
-Same three buttons, same high security blade, same CR2032 battery.
+Same layout and function as the 2005-2008 key with updated internals.
+Same three buttons, same high security blade, and still runs on a CR2032 battery.
+Used on 2009-2012 models.

-Boxster Key Pricing in San Diego County
+Boxster Key Pricing in San Diego

-Common Boxster Key Problems
+Boxster Key Problems We See Around San Diego

 Worn High Security Blades